 Everest Base Camp Trek will lead you to the land of the great Himalayas where you will be part of a completely distinctive community and nature.
-Within a few days of trekking through picturesque villages, fine valleys, beautiful forests of rhododendron, oak, juniper & fir as well as crossing untamed and cold rivers, you will reach the base of the world's highest mountain, Mt.
+Within a few days of trekking through picturesque villages, fine valleys, and beautiful forests of rhododendron, oak, juniper, and fir as well as crossing untamed and cold rivers, you will reach the base of the world's highest mountain, Mt.
 Everest (8,848.86 m).
-Everest Base Camp Trekking will present you spectacular Himalayan landscape view and numerous snow-capped mountains like Mt.
+Everest Base Camp Trekking will present you with a spectacular Himalayan landscape view and numerous snow-capped mountains like Mt.
 Lhotse (8,516 m), Mt.
 Cho Oyu (8,201 m), Mt.
 Makalu (8,481 m), Mt.
 Nuptse (7,861 m), Mt.
 Pumori (7,161 m), Mt.
 Ama Dablam (6,812 m), Mt.
 Thamserku (6,623 m), Mt.
 Kangtega (6,782 m), extra.

 Everest Base Camp Trek is a classic journey in the Himalayas of Nepal.
 The trail is traversed by thousands of people around the globe every year.
 Moreover, EBC Trek is one of the most famous trekking trails in Nepal.
 The journey is adventurous and thrilling.
 Every day will present you with new unique scenery and every village will welcome you with friendly and kind locals.
 During Mount Everest Base Camp Trek, you will get to experience the lifestyle, culture, and traditions of the locals.
 You will come across numerous Gompas, Mani walls, and Chortens fastened with colorful prayer flags that will showcase the religious richness of the Khumbu region.